Layla & Ringo’s | Fast Casual Brand Identity

 In a city where everyone’s always on the go and brands blend together, a little personality goes a long way.

-Inspired by classic Sunday comics and vintage newspaper illustrations, the dogs were designed to feel expressive, familiar, and slightly imperfect in a way that mirrored the energy of a real neighborhood deli.
+Inspired by classic Sunday comics and vintage newspaper illustrations, Layla & Ringo (the founders’ actual dogs) were designed to feel expressive, familiar, and slightly imperfect to mirror the energy of a real neighborhood deli.

-Each character was illustrated in everyday human scenarios — grabbing coffee before work, eating lunch in the park, commuting through the city, hanging around the shop — helping the brand feel lived-in instead of manufactured.
+To connect emotionally with our audience, the dogs were placed in everyday human situations — grabbing coffee before work, eating lunch in the park, commuting through the city, hanging around the shop.

 A fluffy apricot-colored poodle sitting on a brown couch, with a pink bow on its head, in a room with red wooden cabinets and a window.